veeraganeshv/aws-ccp-notes/3.EC2/Security Groups Hands On.md

   - There are inbound and outbound rules associated to every security group.

-      Inbound: traffic coming into the EC2 instance. ex: someone trying to access an EC2 instance with the IP address
+      **Inbound**: traffic coming into the EC2 instance. ex: someone trying to access an EC2 instance with the IP address

       ![image](https://github.com/user-attachments/assets/3cda27b2-ca99-4a64-8635-06d04a1d35b4)